Topics Map > Research Policy and Compliance > Responsible Conduct of Research (RCR)

 - Duplicate publication-publishing identical or equivalent materials in more than one place.
 This is also a form of self-plagiarizing.

 - Publishing in "least publishable units"-breaking up research to maximize publication credit rather than to create intellectually coherent works.

 - Plagiarism-claiming credit for the words or ideas of another.
-This is a form of scientific misconduct and discussed further in that unit.

 Unless the contributions of co-authors are explicitly identified, all authors take responsibility for the entire paper.

 Rights and Responsibilities of a Reviewer